fiveplusone/linuxbabypages/README.md

 To suggest changes, make a pull request to the [appropriate repository](https://github.com/fiveplusone/linuxbabypages).

+# Web

+A copy of the corpus is kept at [linuxbabypages.info](http://linuxbabypages.info).

 # Legal

 The script (such as it is) is released under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl-3.0.html).

 The corpus is released under the [GNU Free Documentation License, version 1.3](http://www.gnu.org/copyleft/fdl.html).

+The site code is released under the [GNU Affero General Public License, version 3](http://www.gnu.org/licenses/agpl-3.0.txt).

 # Maintainers